-It is the policy and practice of Adrian College that approval to release official college transcripts of student academic records requires that student financial obligations be satisfied or current.
+Official college transcripts will only be released if student financial obligations are satisfied or current; violations of the Student Code of Conduct are resolved; and all judicial sanctions are completed.
 Student accounts that are enrolled for multiple payment options must be current through the most recent requested installment due date.
 For example; if a student is enrolled in a multiple payment plan and the account is current with two remaining installment payments due in the future, official transcripts for that student may be released.